TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/pruicss_pwm/pruicss_pwm.md

-# PRUICSS PWM {#PRUICSS_PWM}
+# PRU-ICSS PWM {#PRUICSS_PWM}

 [TOC]

-The PRUICSS PWM driver provides API to program Intial, Trip, Active states of PWM outputs.
+The PRU-ICSS PWM driver provides API to program Intial, Trip, Active states of PWM outputs.
 Below are the high level features supported by the driver.

 ## Features Supported